-Fluffy Egg-Free Pancakes with Berries, a delicious and healthy breakfast or brunch treat.
+Fluffy Egg-Free Pancakes made from scratch, a delicious and healthy breakfast or brunch treat.
 Ready in about 15 minutes only, these pancakes are the very best you can get.
-No sugar added.
+And no sugar added either.

 I personally think that BANANAS ARE THE BEST EGG SUBSTITUTE when it comes to anything sweet.
 Now, again, I don't usually worry about eggs in a recipe, but when I do use bananas, I get perfect results every single time.

 Just ensure that the bananas are well ripen, in this way the also give sweetness and more flavour, which means you can safely cut down on the amount of refined sugar.
 A win-win situation, if you ask me.